-Squats are a great reflection of your power and strength, but also serve as a yardstick to show you the far you have progressed in your workouts.
+Squats are a great reflection of your power and strength but also serve as a yardstick to show you the far you have progressed in your workouts.
 The popularity of squat extends beyond CrossFit into other disciplines such as weightlifting, strongman, powerlifting, and many others.
 Because of this, lots of squat programs have been developed thereby posing the challenge of how to tell the suitable one for you.

 Russian Squat Program

-In this program, you squat 3 days in a week for a duration of 6 weeks.
+In this program, you squat 3 days in a week for 6 weeks.
 In the first 9 sessions, you will progressively lift more volume while keeping the load at 80% of your 1RM.
 In the remaining 9, you bring down the volume as you head towards a new 1RM.
 Despite its high volume, this CrossFit training program includes easy sessions and gives you rest days.

 This program is excellent for a CrossFitter who wants to break through a squatting plateau while continuing with their regular gym programming.

 This program was developed by Sergey Smolov, a Russian master of the sport.
 It claims that an athlete can enhance their squat form by up to 100 lbs.
 We all know in reality a majority of people hardly get to three-quarters of this within the timeframe of the program which is 13 weeks.

 The way the program is structured is such that you have 13 weeks divided into 5 cycles.
 The first cycle starts with 2 weeks of prep and after that a base mesocycle phase that lasts 4 weeks.
 In this phase, you squat 3 times a week using 81% to 90% of your 1RM.
 This program targets experienced lifters who have about 1 year of active lifting.
 The beauty of this program is that it is flexible and can be easily tailored to a CrossFit training schedule.